gustavopalminha/coin-viewer/readme.md

 Notes (important!):
 - The backend requires java 8 to run and the maven should setup all required dependencies;
-- It's important to use the port 3000 for frontend because the spring-boot project has CORS enabled to this port only;
+- It's important to use the port 3000 for frontend because the spring-boot project has CORS enabled to this url:port only;